oyilmaztekin/vscode-undoc/README.md

  3. Presets of **Flow**
  4. States ( only initialized in the constructor )

-### Contribution
+## Contribution
 Feel free to open issues and PRs.
 You can look [here](https://github.com/oyilmaztekin/vscode-undoc/blob/master/CONTRIBUTING.md) for more details.

-## Contribution

 1. Fork it (https://github.com/oyilmaztekin/vscode-undoc/fork)
 2. Create your branch (`git checkout -b fix/issue-id`)